Mentoring Support

 Mentoring in education

-Mentors will see you for a regular meeting each week to support you in overcoming any barriers that are affecting your studies.
-This could range from: helping to organise time, start assignments, discuss problems, or help with exam preparation.
+Mentors will see you for a regular meeting agreed in advance to support you in overcoming any barriers that are affecting your studies.
+This could range from helping to organise time, starting assignments, discussing problems or help with exam preparation.
 Your mentor will support you to enjoy your time at school, college or university and make the most of the opportunities available.

 Mentoring in the workplace

 Mentoring in the workplace is to support those in work or in the transition back to work.
-Your mentor can offer independent support with strategies around building confidence and managing the pressures of working life, having an hour a week dedicated to you can prove invaluable.
+Your mentor can offer independent support with strategies around building confidence and managing the pressures of working life.
+It is often arranged for an hour per week so that you have the benefit of a regular meeting to support you.

 The support, for example, could focus on areas such as: